Nice to meet you.

 I evaluated each solution through a technical lens with my team to ensure it meets the demands of modern IT operations.

-• Automation and workflow capability: IT teams have enough on their plates without having to track every single request manually.
+• Automation and workflow capability: IT teams have enough on their plates without manually tracking every single request.
 I paid close attention to each tool’s ability to automate repetitive tasks—whether routing tickets to the right department, sending automated responses for common issues, or setting up escalation rules to ensure nothing slips through the cracks.
-Strong automation features are efficient and let IT staff focus on higher-value tasks instead of getting bogged down in routine requests.

 • Self-service and knowledge management: Empowering employees to solve issues before they reach IT can significantly lighten the workload.
 I assessed how well each platform enabled self-service through knowledge bases, FAQs, and automated chatbots.
-The best tools provide a robust, searchable knowledge management system that allows users to quickly find answers, submit requests, and track their own tickets—reducing dependency on IT for minor issues.
+The best tools provide a robust, searchable knowledge management system that allows users to quickly find answers, submit requests, and track their tickets.

 • Security and compliance features: With IT service desks handling sensitive internal data, security is a top priority.
 I evaluated each platform’s compliance with industry standards, ensuring they offer enterprise-grade security controls such as role-based access control (RBAC), encryption (both at rest and in transit), and audit logs for tracking every action taken within the system.
 I also checked whether the software supports single sign-on (SSO) and multi-factor authentication (MFA) to enhance user authentication and protect against unauthorized access.